An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Application

 \subsection{Hand Movement Data}

 To evaluate the performance of the proposed methods in multiple classification problems, the second data set contains 15 classes of 24 observations each with each class referring to a hand movement type.
-The hand movement is represented as a two dimensional curve performed by the hand in a period of time, where each curve is mapped in a representation with 90 variables.
+The hand movement is represented as a two dimensional curve performed by the hand in a period of time, where each curve is characterized by 90 variables.
 The data are available online at https://archive.ics.uci.edu/ml/datasets/Libra+Movement.
 The data set is randomly split into the training set of 160 observations and testing set of 200 observations.
 Table \ref{table:movement} reports the misclassification errors for each approach.
-The proposed M1 dominates all the other methods attributed to the accurate inverse covariance matrix estimate.
-M2, especially DLDA, performs not well possibly due to the non-sparse structure of the underlying inverse covariance matrix.
+The proposed M1 dominates all the other methods attributed to the accurate precision matrix estimate.
+M2, especially DLDA, performs not well possibly due to the non-sparse structure of the underlying precision matrix.
 BPA and Glasso are comparable with BIC and AVE.
 GLDA does not provide a accurate classification.

 Moreover, we randomly partition 160 observations as a new training data set and the remaining 200 observations as a new testing data set.
 Figure \ref{figure:movement50times} presents the boxplot of the misclassification errors by repeating the above procedure over 50 times.
 The proposed M1 outperforms the other approaches as it gives an accurate estimate.
 BIC, BPA, AVE and Glasso are comparable with each other.
 The performances of M2, C5 and DLDA are not as well as others.
 GLDA gives the highest misclassification error.
 This 15 classes data example demonstrates that the proposed method works consistently well in the multiple classification settings.